Updated June 12, 2023

 When a text is enclosed in quotes, a string literal is formed.
-Based on the need, single or double quotes can be used to specify a string literal.
-There are multiple ways to specify string literal that basically forms various types.
+Based on the need, single or double quotes can specify a string literal.
+There are multiple ways to specify a string literal that forms various types.
 These are:

 Single Line String Literal